-The Island of Hawai’i, popularly known as the Big Island is the biggest island in Hawai’i.
+The Island of Hawai’i, popularly known as the Big Island, is the biggest island in Hawai’i.
 Unlike other islands, this one is too big for driving around with mopeds.
 The island has two cities at the two corners, Kona and Hilo.
-If you are a coffee junkie, Kona indeed is the place where Kona coffee comes from.
+If you are a coffee lover then you would note that Kona indeed is the source of Kona coffee.

-There is an active volcano outside of public reach but one can go close enough to get a photo taken there.
-One has to wait till the evening for good photos, so, in the meanwhile, do drive through the chain of craters road.
+There is an active volcano outside of public reach, but one can go close enough to get a photo taken there.
+One has to wait till the evening for good photos.
+In the meanwhile, do drive through the chain of craters road.

-Akaka Falls State Park is nearby and is worth checking out, though can be skipped if you are short on time.
+Akaka Falls State Park is nearby and is worth checking out, though you can skip it if you are short on time.

-I started the day with Honaunau bay, this has a historic park with some artifacts and a nice spot for snorkeling.
+I started the day with Honaunau bay; this has a historic park with some artifacts and an excellent spot for snorkeling.
 Mauka meadows have a beautiful infinite-ish swimming pool where one is not allowed to swim but still great views of Kona.
 Highly recommended for its scenic beauty.
-Followed this with Kealakekua Bay which has a mildly strenuous hike to Captain Cook monument.
+Followed this with Kealakekua Bay, which has a mildly strenuous hike to Captain Cook monument.
 Then I stopped by Original Hawaii Chocolate Factory to see chocolate making, do make an advanced reservation for it.
 And a free bee tour at Big Island Bees was the highlight of the day.

 I started the day with Coconut Island & Liliuokalani Gardens.
-And followed it with Hawaii maritime museum, which I would highly recommend if you are a geography lover.
-From there, drove along the south to reach South Point which is the southern most point of any US state.
+Next, I went to Hawaii maritime museum, which I would highly recommend if you are a geography lover.
+From there, driving along the south to reach South Point, which is the southernmost point of any US state.